jbrisbin/vcloud/session-manager/README.markdown

 #### Setup

-The property "instance.id" in this example should be unique throughout the cloud.
+The property "instance.replyTo" in this example should be unique throughout the cloud.
 How you get a cloud-unique name depends on your setup.
-I use convention over configuration, so I concatenate the VM hostname with an instance id that's unique to that node.
+I use convention over configuration, so I concatenate the VM hostname with an instance replyTo that's unique to that node.
 An example would be "vm_172_23_10_13.tc1".

 #### Operation Modes